Get to know your advisor before you need help!

 - Pre-dental hygiene majors

-If you are advised by an Academic Success Center Academic Advisor, you can schedule an advising appointment contacting the Academic Success Center.
+If you are advised by an Academic Success Center Academic Advisor, you can schedule an advising appointment by contacting the Academic Success Center located in Lee Hall room 115.